eldargab/async-reduce/README.md

 })
 ```

-During such reduction the given array is splitted into several
+During such reduction the given array is split into several
-chunks with total chunks number equal to concurrency level (it is
+chunks with the total number of chunks equal to the concurrency level (it is
 the first arg to `.concurrent()`).
-That chunks are reduced in parallel.
+Those chunks are reduced in parallel.
 That means that we need a
-`combine` function to assembel results from that independent reductions
+`combine` function to assemble the results from those independent reductions
 (third arg).
 We also need some sort of `unit` value to seed our
 reductions (second arg).
 But we can omit `unit` and `combine`
-if we only interested in side effects:
+if we are only interested in side effects:

 ```javascript
 var reduce = require('async-reduce').concurrent(5)